 AN OXFORDSHIRE WEDDING FESTIVAL

-I married my man Alex, two years ago today!!
+I married my man Alex, FOUR years ago today!!
 Wooohoooo!!!
 We had the best weekend wedding festival in Oxfordshire, so I though it would be appropriate to write a blog post about it and share it with you.
 The great thing about being a wedding photographer myself is that when we started planning our wedding, I already had a bundle of inspiration and ideas from my clients about what really worked at weddings and what didn’t.

 ALTERNATIVE WEDDING VENUE NEAR OXFORD